 This is why we wanted to tell you about the Who Cares?
 Scotland Care Family Christmas Dinner.
 We wanted you know that, to us, it finally feels like Christmas.

-On the 25th of December, in Glasgow and Edinburgh, we are making sure that care experienced people have somewhere to go and to feel like they belong.
+On the 25th of December, in Glasgow, we are making sure that care experienced people have somewhere to go and to feel like they belong.

 Some of us were so nervous the first time that we went.
 Maybe even a little suspicious.
 It takes courage to put yourself out there on Christmas Day.